 - Register your society with the University if you wish to (Note: Registration is not compulsory and you can do this at any time.
 You may wish to wait until your group has grown a little larger.).

-- The University website has useful information on Societies, including guidance on the formation and running of a society.
+- The University website has useful information on Clubs and Societies, including guidance on the formation and running of a society.

 - Don't forget to check out our page for information on funding opportunities for your society.

 - For more assistance with creating a University-Wide society, contact the Membership Engagement Coordinator.

 - The President currently sits on both the Societies Syndicate and the Sports Syndicate if you have further questions relating to this.